 While you are enjoying your sugar rush, you must pair your dessert some amazing wine.
 Try Donnafugata Ben Rye 2010, this wine is considered one of Italy’s most well-known and best sweet wines.
 Made from the grape Muscat of Alexandria, this wine is produced off the coast of Sicily.
 Noted for its outstanding freshness, Donnafugata Ben Rye has intense flavors of apricot and peach followed by sensations of dried figs and honey.
 Buon Appetito!

-What else do you do to add an Italian twist to your Thanksgiving?
+What else do you do to add an Italian twist to your Thanksgiving recipes?